jjoony93/jeonssa-HCI/DP7 User Testing/report.md

 ---

 ## Usability Lessons
-10+ usability issues submitted?
-Are the usability issues described concretely and clearly?
-Organized by task and theme?
-Level of criticality included?
-High-level reflections are thoughtful and insightful?
-#Usability lessons are derived from questionnaires/interview questions and user testing observations.
+**Usability lessons were derived from survey / interview questions and user testing observations.**
 |#|Issues|Theme|Level of Criticality|
 |---|---|---|---|
 |1|In the reservation page, the "See Menu" button does not work.|Consistency & standards|Major: high priority fix|